spaceagetv/electron-playwright-helpers/README.md

 ## findLatestBuild(buildDirectory) ⇒ <code>string</code>
 <p>Parses the <code>out</code> directory to find the latest build of your Electron project.
 Use <code>npm run package</code> (or similar) to build your app prior to testing.</p>
+<p>Assumptions: We assume that your build will be in the <code>out</code> directory, and that
+the build directory will be named with a hyphen-delimited platform name, e.g.
+<code>out/my-app-win-x64</code>.
+If your build directory is not <code>out</code>, you can
+pass the name of the directory as the <code>buildDirectory</code> parameter.
+If your build directory is not named with a hyphen-delimited platform name, this function will not work.
+However, you can pass the build path into
+<code>parseElectronApp()</code> directly.</p>

 **Kind**: global function
 **Returns**: <code>string</code> - <ul>
 <li>path to the most recently modified build directory</li>
 </ul>
+**See**: parseElectronApp

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |